-The application for the Employment Visa ("Entry visa for the purpose of employment") can either be made at the consulate in your current country of residence or the Ministry of the Interior.
+The application for the employment visa ("Entry visa for the purpose of employment") can either be made at the consulate or embassy in your current country of residence, or at the Ministry of the Interior in Croatia.

 Officials at the Ministry of Interior state that processing times vary from consulate to consulate.
-It normally takes four to six weeks to receive an employment visa, and the following documents should be submitted at the time of application:
+It normally takes four to six weeks to receive an employment visa, and the following documents should be submitted at the time of application with an application fee: